michalparkola/michalparkola.github.io/src/content/blog/limits-regeneration-meaning.md

 ## Meaning

-This ia a powerful, yet much less obvious one.
+This is a powerful, yet much less obvious one.

 This can be hard if you’re not used to it, but for me it made a massive difference when I managed to reframe things form